joaopedro-fg/joaopedro-fg.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is João Pedro.
 I am undergraduate student of economics at the university of São Paulo.
-Currently, I work as a Research Assistant at [MADE - USP](https://madeusp.com.br/), a research center dedicated to understading inequality, especially in Brazil, and as a Data Science Intern at [MagazineLuiza](https://www.magazineluiza.com.br/), one of the biggest retail companies of Brazil.
+Currently, I work as a Research Assistant at [MADE - USP](https://madeusp.com.br/), a research center dedicated to understading inequality, especially in Brazil, and as a Machine Learning Engineer at [Palver](https://www.palver.com.br/), a platform that allows users to track narratives online within social and mainstream media.

 What you will find here
 ======